*188 The opinion was delivered by

 Standard of Review

-K.S.A.2005 Supp.
-22-3412(c) provides that a trial court may impanel alternate jurors in the event that "in the judge's discretion, the judge believes it advisable to have such jurors available to replace jurors who, prior to the time the jury retires to consider its verdict, become or are found to be unable to perform their duties."
+K.S.A.
+2005 Supp.
+22-3412(c) provides that a trial court may impanel alternate jurors in the event that “in the judge’s discretion, the judge believes it advisable to have such jurors available to replace jurors who, prior to the time the jury retires to consider its verdict, become or are found to be unable to perform their duties.”

-*36 Consistent with the language of the statute, the trial court's decision whether to substitute one juror with an alternate is reviewed for abuse of discretion.
-State v.
-Minski, 252 Kan.
-806, 814, 850 P.2d 809 (1993).
-"The defendant has a burden of showing substantial prejudice before an appellate court will find an abuse of discretion by the trial court."
-State v.
-Stallings, 246 Kan.
-642, 646, 792 P.2d 1013 (1990).
+Consistent with the language of the statute, tire trial court’s decision whether to substitute one juror with an alternate is reviewed for abuse of discretion.

 Factual Background

 Initially, there were two alternate jurors in this case.
-On the first day of trial, the court admonished the jury regarding reporting any problems that needed to be brought to the court's attention.
-On the second day of trial, Juror J. informed the bailiff that someone from the defendant's family approached her and attempted to talk to her.
-When brought to the trial court's attention, the judge asked the juror on the record, out of the presence of the other jurors, what happened.
-Juror J. indicated that when she returned from the lunch break, "a few guys were sitting outside and they just kind of stared me down, stuff like that."
+On the first day of trial, the court admonished the jury regarding reporting any problems that needed to be brought to the court’s attention.
+On the second day of trial, Juror J. informed the bailiff that someone from the defendant’s family approached her and attempted to talk to her.
+When brought to the trial court’s attention, the judge asked *204 the juror on the record, out of the presence of the other jurors, what happened.
+Juror J. indicated that when she returned from the lunch break, “a few guys were sitting outside and they just land of stared me down, stuff like that.”
 During another break, the young men asked the juror her name.
-Juror J. told the judge that she felt "uncomfortable with that."
+Juror J. told the judge that she felt “uncomfortable with that.”

 The trial judge asked defense counsel to speak to the young men about refraining from this type of conduct.
-Defense counsel advised the court that he spoke to the defendant's family and told them not to have any contact with any of the jurors.
+Defense counsel advised tire court that he spoke to the defendant’s family and told them not to have any contact with any of the jurors.
 The trial judge asked counsel if there was anything else they wanted to say.
 Counsel replied that there was not.
-The trial judge concluded the hearing by stating: "Well, let's hope [that] takes care of it," and the trial was adjourned for the day.
+The trial judge concluded the hearing by stating: “Well, let’s hope [that] takes care of it,” and the trial was adjourned for the day.

 The next day, before commencing the trial, attorney Jerome Gorman, who was an assistant district attorney at that time and was not assigned to Jones’ case, informed the court that he had spoken with Juror J.’s father, who was a friend of his.
 Gorman, initially not knowing that the trial court had already dealt with the matter, had suggested that Juror J. give him a call.
 Before the juror called him, Gorman spoke with the prosecutor in Jones’ case and determined it would be best if Gorman did not speak with the juror.
 Therefore, when Juror J. called him, Gorman merely spoke to her for about 30 seconds, telling her that she should follow the trial court’s instructions.